-Cerebra is a charity helping children with neurological disorders.
+Cerebra is a charity helping children with neurological conditions.
 The Cerebra Innovation Centre designs bespoke equipment.

 Children Today provides grants for specialised equipment such as wheelchairs, walking frames, tricycles and other mobility aids, as well as multi-sensory equipment and other information technology.